MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Now we will compute vowel formants for all stressed syllables using an algorithm similar to `FAVE`_.

 For this last section, you will need a vowel prototype file.
+For the purposes of this tutorial, the file for the tutorial corpus is provided here:

-This one is also normally accessed after you've checked out the ICE-Can or tutorial corpus from the master SPADE Git repositories held on the McGill Roquefort server.
+..
+This one is also normally accessed after you've checked out the tutorial corpus from the master SPADE Git repositories held on the McGill Roquefort server.
 Again, for the purposes of the tutorial, it is provided below.

+`ISCAN_Prototypes`_

 Please save the file to your computer.

-`ISCAN Prototypes`_

 From the Enrichment View, under the 'Acoustics' header, select 'Formant Points'.
 As usual, this will bring you to a new page.
 From the **Phone class** menu, select *stressed_vowels*.
 Using the 'Choose Vowel Prototypes CSV' button, upload the ICECAN_prototypes.csv file you saved.
 For **Number of iterations**, type 3 and for **Min Duration (ms)** type 50ms.